 - H.R.
 5886 (97th): A bill to amend the Internal Revenue Code of 1954 and the ...

 - H.R.
 5204 (97th): A bill to authorize and direct the Secretary of the Interior to ...

 - H.R.
 4348 (97th): A bill for the relief of Ruth Gannon.

 - H.R.
 3872 (97th): National Infant Screening Act of 1981

 - H.R.
 1527 (97th): A bill to authorize the Secretary of the Interior to construct, operate, ...

 - H.J.Res.
 103 (97th): A joint resolution authorizing the President to proclaim March 13, 1981 as ...

 - H.R.
 156 (97th): Illegal Alien Control Act of 1981

-From Jan 1973 to Dec 1982, Burgener missed 537 of 5,912 roll call votes, which is 9.1%.
-This is worse than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1973 to Dec 1982, Burgener missed 581 of 5,979 roll call votes, which is 9.7%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.